Challenges

 dns-persist-01 is a DNS-based challenge type that differs from dns-01 in one important way: the TXT record is persistent.
 It does not change from one certificate renewal to the next.
 Once an operator provisions the record, it remains valid for every subsequent renewal by the same ACME account — no per-renewal DNS changes are required.

-The challenge type is defined by the Let’s Encrypt specification at https://letsencrypt.org/2026/02/18/dns-persist-01.
+The challenge type is defined by the IETF draft draft-ietf-acme-dns-persist.
 It is available only for dns type identifiers; IP address identifiers are not supported.

-This type is opt-in: it is offered to clients only when server.dns_persist_issuer_domain is set in config.toml.
+This type is opt-in: it is offered to clients only when server.dns_persist_issuer_domains is set in config.toml.
 When that field is absent, only the standard three types are advertised and existing clients are unaffected.

 How it works